-You’re told you don’t have to declare the scheme
+You’re told you do not have to declare the scheme

-Contractor loans schemes must be declared to HM Revenue and Customs (HMRC).
+Contractor loans schemes must be declared to HMRC.
 When they are declared they are then given a scheme reference number.
 The promoter must pass the reference number to anyone using the scheme.

-If you’re using a contractor loans scheme and you don’t show the correct scheme reference number on your tax return, you will be charged additional penalties.
+If you’re using a contractor loans scheme and you do not show the correct scheme reference number on your tax return, you will be charged additional penalties.

 HMRC challenges undisclosed schemes too.
-So even if a scheme hasn’t been declared you may still need to pay additional tax, penalties and interest if you’ve used it.
+So even if a scheme has not been declared you may still need to pay additional tax, penalties and interest if you’ve used it.

 You’re told the scheme is HMRC approved

 HMRC never approves any schemes, so this is always wrong.

 You might be told that because a scheme has a scheme reference number, HMRC has approved it.